GaussGlobalMachines/AeonNet/REPORTS.md

 - Deployment to Integration Environment
 - Development of Web Application

-## Weekly Report - 26th December to 1st December
+## Weekly Report - 26th December to 1st January

 - UX Development in Progress >>
 - Contract Optimisation in Progress >>